MusicXML 4.1 Draft

 Parent element: <note>

 Beam values include begin, continue, end, forward hook, and backward hook.
-Up to eight concurrent beams are available to cover up to 1024th notes.
-Each beam in a note is represented with a separate beam element, starting with the eighth note beam using a number attribute of 1.
+Each beam in a note is represented with a separate <beam> element with a different number attribute, starting with the eighth note beam using a value of 1.

 Content